jon-harper/OmniBox/docs/printing.md

 A little maintenance now can save a lot of heartache later.

 Likewise, it's a good idea  to dial in the settings for the (usually two) filament colors you plan to use.
-If you need a tuning guide, [Ellis' Print Tuning Guide][ellis] is widely considered the best.
+If you need a tuning guide, [:material-book-open: Ellis' Print Tuning Guide][ellis] is widely considered the best.

 ## 3D Print Settings